zktx-io/polymedia-explorer-ptb-builder/README.md

 ![Polymedia Explorer](./src/explorer/public/img/open-graph.webp)

-A fork of the original Sui Explorer, which has been discontinued by Mysten Labs.
+A fork of the original Sui Explorer, which was discontinued by Mysten Labs.

-# Installation
+## Installation

 ```bash
 pnpm install
 ```

-# top-level pnpm commands
+## pnpm commands - top level

+Run these commands from the root directory of the repository.

 ### `pnpm lint`